Fear & Greed Index November 2024: 10 Stock Sentiment Charts

 When the value line is above zero or positive, this indicates that financial stress is above the historical average (fear).
 A value below zero indicates the normal functioning of the markets (greed).
 A value above 0.8 typically indicates severe stress and fear in the markets; this occurred in 1999, 2007, and 2020.
 In September 2008, the index spiked to a value of 6.

-Tip: Use the mouse scroll wheel to interact with the chart time-frames.
-Scroll back to 1999 and 2007 to see the stress line rise.
+Tip: Use the mouse scroll wheel to interact with the chart timeframes.
+Scroll back to 1999 and 2007 to see the rise of the stress line.

 Kansas City Financial Stress Index – Extreme Fear = Price > 1 – Greed = Price < 1